-This is an excerpt from Richard Rubin’s The Last of the Doughboys: The Forgotten Generation and Their Forgotten World War, the story of a decade-long odyssey to recover the stories of the forgotten world war.
+This is an excerpt from Richard Rubin’s The Last of the Doughboys: The Forgotten Generation and Their Forgotten World War, the story of a decadelong odyssey to recover the stories of the forgotten world war.
 Rubin interviewed dozens of American World War I veterans for the book, including William J. Lake, a private in the U.S. Army’s 91st (“Wild West”) Division who was drafted in 1917 and served with a machine gun crew in France.
 At the time of the interview, in October 2003, Lake was 107; he died in June 2004.
-The Last of the Doughboys is being published this week by Houghton Mifflin Harcourt.
+This excerpt was first published in 2013 and is reprinted below:

 Pvt.
 William Lake and the rest of the Wild West Division trained at Camp Lewis, near Tacoma, Wash., he told me, for nine months before they boarded trains for Camp Merritt, N.J., whence they would head up to New York and ship out for France.
 According to the unnamed author of The Story of the 91st Division, published in 1919, the land portion of the trek took about six days.
 It was early summer; they traveled through a lot of areas that were probably quite hot at the time, and I doubt there were showers on those trains.
 Nevertheless, it was a spirited journey:

 After witnessing demonstrations from coast to coast, the men of the 91st felt that they were backed by an undivided nation.
 The motherly gray-haired old woman standing in front of her little cottage on the broad prairie of Montana, alternately waving a flag and brushing away the tears she could not restrain, contributed as much to this feeling as did the impromptu receptions tendered the men in the great cities through which they passed.